Heating Element Care & Maintenance for Impulse Heat Sealers

 - Remove the heating element.

 - Remove and inspect the bottom PTFE fabric cover that insulates the element from the aluminum bar.
-If damaged, replace.
+If it is damaged, replace it.

 - Inspect the PTFE tape that adheres to the aluminum heater bar.
-If damaged, replace.
+If it is damaged, replace it.

-- Attached the heating element in between the brass plates of one end assembly and fasten the screws so the heating element is held secure on one side.
+- Attach the heating element between the brass plates of one end assembly and fasten the screws to secure one side.

 - Place the heating element along the heater bar and pull the heating element through the other end assembly.
-With pliers, pull the heating element taut and lock the brass plate.
+Using pliers, pull the heating element taut and lock the brass plate.

-- Trim the bottom PTFE cover to fit between the two end assemblies.
-Apply a thin coating of silicone release agent to the cover before centering it underneath the element.
+- Trim the bottom PTFE cover so it fits underneath the element.
+Apply a thin coating of silicone release agent to the cover before centering it under the element.

 - Replace the top PTFE fabric cover that protects the element.